GhulamMohayudinMalik/usod/README.md

 4. **Frontend Not Loading**
    - Check if the backend is running on the correct port
    - Verify the `FRONTEND_URL` in your backend `.env` file

+5. **Login Blocked Due to Security Testing**
+   - If you get "Invalid request: Malicious input detected" or similar errors
+   - Run the security reset script: `cd backend && node src/scripts/fullSecurityReset.js`
+   - This happens when security patterns are detected in your input during testing

+6. **IP Address Blocked**
+   - If your IP is blocked due to multiple failed attempts
+   - Use the security reset script to reset security state
+   - Check the security logs in the dashboard for details

 ### Health Check
 ```bash